justdataplease/bigquery-ipaddresses/Readme.md

 We will also assume that these IP Addresses identify customers — an ip_address is a customer_id — and we will generate some fake orders in order to inspect behavioral patterns.

+Inside the file collect_free_proxies.py, we can find 2 functions:

+The save_ipaddresses() function retrieves and returns HTTP proxy addresses.
+The create_fake_orders() function generates 100,000 fake orders for the years 2021-2023, with random amounts and timestamps chosen uniformly from a range.
+To create diverse customer behavior patterns for each order, a customer is randomly selected with a probability from the Beta(2,2) distribution.

+We can initiate both functions by running the following:

     cd ..
     python collect_free_proxies.py

-As a result, we will get a CSV file called free-proxies.csv which we will upload to BigQuery.
+As a result, we will get a CSV file called free-proxies.csv and a CSV called fake-orders.csv which we will upload to BigQuery.

 ### 6. Upload IP Addresses to BigQuery